Enable automatic Fix PRs

 ## Enable or disable pull requests for an integration

-Follow these steps to enable pull requests at the global integration level:
+Follow these steps to enable pull requests at the global integration level in an Organization:

 2. Select an SCM integration, for example, GitHub.

-**Apply changes to all overridden Projects** will update all of the individual Project settings for **Automatic fix PRs**.
-If a Project previously had its own settings for automatic fix pull requests, clicking the button will override the Project setting with the global setting.
+Applying changes to all overridden Projects updates all individual Project settings for Automatic fix PRs.
+Clicking the button overrides individual Project settings with the global setting, even if a Project previously had its own configuration for automatic fix pull requests.

-If you select **Fix all vulnerabilities for the same dependency in a single PR**, this will add any PR opened to address an issue with any potential PR for upgrades which also fix the same issue.
-So, fixing an instance of the vulnerability may imply that other vulnerabilities will also be fixed implicitly.
+If you check **Fix all vulnerabilities for the same dependency in a single PR**, this adds any PR opened to address an issue with any potential PR for upgrades that also fix the same issue.
+Fixing an instance of the vulnerability often fixes other vulnerabilities as well.

 ## Set creation thresholds for score and severity

 For every new actionable vulnerability found on each recurring test, Snyk raises a Fix PR.
-This may not be ideal depending on the velocity you are looking for in your organization, so setting up specific criteria to match your needs can be achieved through setting thresholds.
+This may not be ideal depending on the velocity you are looking for in your Organization, so setting up specific criteria to match your needs can be achieved by setting thresholds.

-To decide which automatic Fix PRs are visible to you, you can set a custom threshold for **Score** or **Severity.** You will have either Risk or Priority Score available in the dropdown depending on which is configured for your Organization.
+To decide which automatic Fix PRs are visible to you, you can set a custom threshold for **Score** or **Severity.** Depending on your Organization's configuration, the dropdown contains either the **Risk Score** or the **Priority Score**.

 ### Score threshold

-Snyk will create Fix PRs only above the threshold you set in the **Score** field.
-The score type you use will display as the option for the dropdown.
-This threshold ranges from 0-1000.
+Snyk creates Fix PRs only above the threshold you set in the **Score** field.
+The selected score appears in the dropdown.
+This threshold ranges from 0 to 1,000.

 The set defaults for score are as follows:

-* After June 5, 2025, all Organizations will have a default score of 700 unless you have configured a score in the setting.
+* After June 5, 2025, all Organizations have a default score of 700 unless you have configured a score in the settings.

 ### Severity threshold

-Snyk will create Fix PRs for the severity levels selected, for example, Critical and High.
+Snyk creates Fix PRs for the severity levels selected, for example, **Critical** and **High**.

 ## Enable or disable pull requests for a single Project

-Enabling or disabling at a Project level will override the pull request setting for this single Project, so it will not inherit from the global integration setting.
+Enabling or disabling at the Project level overrides the pull request setting for this single Project, so it will not inherit from the global integration setting.

 2. Select an SCM integration, for example, GitHub.